-“All good things must come to an end,” as the saying goes, yet I hadn’t taken the announcement particularly well that Azran Legacy would be the esteemed Professor Layton’s final puzzle-riddled endeavour.
+“All good things must come to an end,” as the saying goes, yet I hadn’t taken the announcement particularly well that Professor Layton and the Azran Legacy would be the esteemed gentleman’s final puzzle-riddled endeavour.

 Together we’d discovered why the foggy town of Misthallery had been suffering destructive attacks from an ominous spectre and debunked the miracles performed in Monte d’Or by the Masked Gentleman, not to mention his first three outings.
 His deft deductions coupled with my fumbling responses to whatever puzzles were thrown at me were a force to be reckoned with, so I can at least be grateful that our matched talents could be put to use in a concluding hurrah to the greatest gentleman that has ever graced a video game.
 And what a spectacle to end on.